EasonJiang94/INFSCI2560-Activity-9/README.md

 ## Steps

-This activity will roughly follow the [Getting Started with Atlas](https://docs.atlas.mongodb.com/getting-started/) guide to create a cloud hosted MongoDB database.
+Follow the [Getting Started with Atlas](https://docs.atlas.mongodb.com/getting-started/) guide to create a cloud hosted MongoDB database.

-1. Create a free account on [MongoDB Atlas](https://cloud.mongodb.com)
+* In the [Whitelist Your Connection IP Address](https://docs.atlas.mongodb.com/tutorial/whitelist-connection-ip-address/) section of the tutorial, you should enter `0.0.0.0/0`.
+DON'T FORGET THE `/0`!!
-2. Once you have loggged in
+* Write down the us